-After three years living in an RV and traveling full time, I can say without question that I love this lifestyle.
+After over six years living in an RV and traveling full time, I can say without question that I love this lifestyle.
 However, RV living comes with many pros and cons.
 You need to have a strong desire to travel and a good sense of humor to deal with the bumps in the road (literal and figurative).

 If you are considering full time RVing, you need to start with realistic expectations.
 Below is a comprehensive list of all the things I love and hate about living in an RV.

 Interested in living in an RV?
 Click here to check out my new podcast, RV Life Unpacked.
 After living on the road for more than six years, I am teaching you everything you need to know to make your RV dreams a reality!

 - 1 Pros of Living in an RV

 - 2 Cons of Living in an RV

 Exploration and adventure are the main reasons we chose to live in an RV.
 Having a home on wheels allows you to explore all parts of our country (and Canada and Mexico).
 Since moving into an RV, we have visited several National Parks and hiked in countless state parks.